 While an essential and commonplace occurrence in a military career, moving every couple of years can make it difficult to advance a civilian one.
-Across the United States, almost 25 percent of military spouses are unemployed and nearly 40 percent are underemployed.
+Across the United States, almost 25% of military spouses are unemployed and nearly 40% are underemployed.

 But, that's not my story.

 During Gabriel's 22 years in the Navy, I've grown my position at Bank of America from a teller to a client management executive.
 While I recognize no plan is foolproof and nobody's situation is the same, I hope that other military couples can use some of the lessons I've learned to help advance their career.

 1. Always be open and honest with your manager or employer about your situation.
 When one of my kids gets sick, I can't call my husband to stay home with them if he is thousands of miles away on a deployment.
 I have found, no matter what city or role that I have been in, that managers and leaders will work with you if you need to make adjustments for your family, but it takes open and honest communication.

 2. Take advantage of your company's benefits and support programs.
 I believe that company benefits and employee networks are some of the most useful resources for military families.
 I can speak to the personal and professional benefits of programs like Bank of America's Military Support and Assistance Group (MSAG).
 Networks like MSAG provide an opportunity to connect with and befriend fellow veterans and their families.